apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-Grafana.md

 <!-- /TOC -->
 # IoTDB-Grafana

-This project provides a connector which reads data from iotdb and sends to grafana(https://grafana.com/).
-Before you use this tool, make sure grafana and iotdb are correctly installed and started.
+This project provides a connector which reads data from IoTDB and sends to rafana(https://grafana.com/).
+Before you use this tool, make sure Grafana and IoTDB are correctly installed and started.

 ## Grafana installation